01-edu/public/subjects/fillit.en.md

 ..##
 ```

-- If it isn't possible to form a complete square, the program should leave spaces between the Tetrominoes.
+-   If it isn't possible to form a complete square, the program should leave spaces between the tetrominoes.
 For example:

 ```console
 ABB.